pawelptak/personal-data-extractor/README.md

 sudoPassword = 'your_password'
 ```

-4. Launch the application from *app.py* file
+4. Launch the application from *app.py* file.
+Application is running on http://127.0.0.1:5000

 ## To do
 - Extract names and surnames.